Abortion - medical

 An elective abortion is not the same as a miscarriage.
 Miscarriage is when a pregnancy ends on its own before the 20th week of pregnancy.
 Miscarriage is sometimes called a spontaneous abortion.

 Surgical abortion uses surgery to end a pregnancy.

-A medical, or nonsurgical, abortion can be done within 7 weeks from the first day of the woman's last period.
-A combination of prescription hormone medicines is used to help the body remove the fetus and placenta tissue.
+A medical, or nonsurgical, abortion can be done within 7 weeks of the first day of the woman's last period.
+A combination of prescription hormone medicines is used to help the body expel the fetus and placenta tissue.
 Your health care provider may give you the medicines after doing a physical exam and asking questions about your medical history.